Environment and classical channels in categorical quantum mechanics: Introduction

-Categorical semantics for quantum protocols provides a new perspective on quantum information processing.
-Particularly appealing is the fact that the symmetric monoidal language comes with an intuitive Penrose-Joyal-Street graphical calculus \cite{Penrose,JoyalStreet}.
-This approach has meanwhile led to new results in quantum information and quantum foundations. \bR For example, Duncan and the 2nd author have studied graph states, a key resource for the measurement based quantum computational model, and they characterized translations to the circuit model \cite{DuncanPerdrix,DuncanPerdrix2}.
-Kissinger and the 1st author have crafted a compositional framework for studying the structure of multipartite quantum entanglement \cite{CK}.
-Edwards, Spekkens and the 1st author have cast quantum theory as well as Spekkens' toy theories within a single mathematical framework, and have performed a corresponding analysis of quantum non-locality in terms of `phase groups' \cite{CES}.
-Abramsky proved a no-cloning theorem for a very general class of theories \cite{AbrClone}. \e
+Categorical quantum mechanics \cite{AC} provides a new perspective on quantum information processing.
+Particularly appealing is the fact that the symmetric monoidal categorical language comes with an intuitive graphical calculus \cite{Penrose,JoyalStreet}.
+This approach has meanwhile led to new results in quantum information and quantum foundations.

+Graph states, a key resource for the measurement based quantum computational model, and translations thereof to the circuit model were studied in \cite{DuncanPerdrix,DuncanPerdrix2}.
+There is a compositional framework for studying the structure of general multipartite quantum entanglement \cite{CK}.
+Quantum theory as well as Spekkens' toy theories have been casted within a single mathematical framework, enabling corresponding analysis of quantum non-locality in terms of `phase groups' \cite{CES}.
+There exists a no-cloning theorem for a very general class of theories \cite{AbrClone}.

-Meanwhile there also exists a software tool \bB with not only a graphical interface \e \bR but also a `graphical internal logic'\e, {\tt quantomatic} \cite{quantomatic}, which (semi-)automates graphical reasoning. \bR It has been developed in a collaboration between Edinburgh (Dixon) and Oxford (Duncan, Kissinger and Merry), and involved interpreting theories formulated in symmetric monoidal language in terms of `open graphs' \cite{Dixon:2010aa}.
-For an important fragment of the graphical language, Selinger has proved a completeness theorem with respect to Hilbert spaces \cite{SelingerCompleteness}. \e
+Meanwhile there also exists a software tool with not only a graphical interface but also a `graphical internal logic', \cite{quantomatic}, which (semi-)automates graphical reasoning.
+It has been developed in a collaboration between Oxford, Edinburgh and since recently Google, and involved interpreting theories formulated in symmetric monoidal language in terms of `open graphs' \cite{Dixon:2010aa}.
+An important fragment of the graphical language admits a completeness theorem with respect to Hilbert spaces \cite{SelingerCompleteness}.